lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 <img src="./images/rprog-extractOperator01.png">

-Instead, one has to place the operator in double quotes, as in `?"["` to access help for the extract operator.
+Instead, one has to place the operator in single or double quotes, as in `?"["` to access help for the extract operator.

 <img src="./images/rprog-extractOperator02.png">